-BUS SERVICES AND FACILITIES: PRIORITY B5, BUS SERVICES THAT SUPPORT THE EVENING ECONOMY AND SHIFT WORKERS ACROSS BOLTON
+BUS SERVICES AND FACILITIES: PRIORITY 5, BUS SERVICES THAT SUPPORT THE EVENING ECONOMY AND SHIFT WORKERS ACROSS BOLTON

-Bolton Town Centre has undergone changes as the retail structure across the country has changed to both an online and high street presence.
+Bolton Town Centre has undergone changes as the retail structure across the country has changed to both an online and in-store offer.
 Our high streets are shifting to a more diverse offer of retail, leisure and experiences such as health and beauty, cafes and restaurants.
-We want our bus services to support the changing dynamic of our high street, including services that support both the day and evening economy.
+We want our bus services to support the changing dynamic of our high street, including services that support the both the day and evening economy.